DataStax-Academy/zdm-scenario-katapod/step1.md

   sleep 20;
 done
 ```

+Feel free to play with the GET endpoint to see the trickle of new rows in the API response.

 #### _🗒️ You have a working application backed by a Cassandra cluster.
 Time to start preparing for a migration!_